 source Connection string to the source Postgres instance.
 See the Postgres documentation for connection strings for the details.
-In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported.

---target Connection string to the target Postgres instance.

---dir During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
-Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb.

---drop-if-exists When restoring the schema on the target Postgres instance, pgcopydb actually uses pg_restore.
-When this options is specified, then the following pg_restore options are also used: --clean --if-exists.
+In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. target Connection string to the target Postgres instance. dir During its normal operations pgcopydb creates a lot of temporary files to track subprocesses progress.
+Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb. drop-if-exists When restoring the schema on the target Postgres instance, pgcopydb actually uses pg_restore.
+When this options is specified, then the following pg_restore options are also used:cleanif-exists.
 This option is useful when the same command is run several times in a row, either to fix a previous mistake or for instance when used in a continuous integration system.

-This option causes DROP TABLE and DROP INDEX and other DROP commands to be used.
+to be used.
 Make sure you understand what you're doing here!